 He’d lived in the area for 30 years and knew the mountains like the back of his hand.

-On the day it began snowing, two Austrians had got caught in it.
-One had died and the other been badly injured.
+On the day it began snowing, it had turned into a blizzard.
+Two Austrians had got caught in it and one had died and the other been badly injured.

 ‘Every year people die up there.’
 He added, ‘but this was real bad luck’.

 I was interested in the fate of the Austrians and asked a bit more about them.